Iron-chest/Installing-Odoo-on-Ubuntu-22.04-Using-Docker-compose/README.md

 ```
 sudo reboot
 ```
+## STEP 2: INSTALLING DOCKER
-4. Create a docker.sh file to automate the installation of docker
+1. Create a docker.sh file to automate the installation of docker
 ```sudo vim docker.sh```
    And paste this commands
 ```